jwhittaker/chzbot/notes/rpi_setup.md

 Here I left the window open to run arp again after the Pi booted.

-Or check your router web UI.
+Or check your router's web UI config.
 Because I did both ethernet and Wifi to write this, my router shows `raspberrypi` host IPs for both LAN and Wifi in the client table.

-There are tools like `nmap` and `Angry IP Scanner` to scan your subnet.
-But at this point, it is probably the Pi that's unable to connect.
+There are also tools like `nmap` and `Angry IP Scanner` to scan your subnet.
+But at this point if you're not seeing any new IPs then it is probably the Pi that's unable to connect.
+You might need to double check `boot.txt` with your Wifi settings or follow the steps of connecting a keyboard and monitor (section **Attach Peripherals**).

-### Still need the IP?
+### Still No IP?

 With all of the peripherals connected, physically at the Pi login prompt you will have: